New binary black hole mergers in the LIGO--Virgo O3a data: Newly Reported BBH mergers

 More detail on the priors for intrinsic parameters can be found in \citet{flat_chieff_prior_o1event1216_formation_channels2019}, and a comparison of the flat effective spin prior with the isotropic spin prior used in other catalogs \cite{lvc_o3a_deep_gwtc2_1_update_2021, nitz_o3a_3ogc_catalog_2021} is given in Section II of \citet{ias_gw190521_prd2021olsen}.
 One observation that can be made about several events in Table~\ref{tab:signalsFound} is that the $\ln \mathcal{L}_{\rm max}$ achieved in PE was significantly larger than half the sum of the pipeline's squared SNR in Hanford and Livingston.
 Analytically, the maximum (coherent) network squared SNR is equivalent to twice the log of the maximum likelihood ratio for that same model and data, so the difference evidently comes from the additional information incorporated in the PE that does not enter into the pipeline SNR: Virgo data (when available) and a waveform model that includes the effects of higher-order multipole modes and spin precession (IMRPhenomXPHM \cite{xphm_pratten2020}).
 This suggests that future searches incorporating these effects might find those detections to be substantially more secure.
-We cannot yet precisely quantify the statistical significance of this difference, but it motivates the development of such search algorithms.
+We cannot yet precisely quantify the statistical significance of this difference because it will depend on the change in expected SNR of background (noise) triggers under the full waveform model, but it motivates the development of such search algorithms.
+Beyond the O3a data, an efficient method for coherently integrating a score over three detectors and including the effects of higher harmonics and precession would extend detection sensitivity into regions of parameter space where current searches have low effectualness.
+In addition to the possibility of improving the significance of events already in the catalogs, these developments could uncover additional events in the least-explored subspaces of the BBH source parameter manifold.
 In the remainder of this section, we briefly comment on the properties of each of the new source binaries.